GPflow/GPflowOpt/doc/source/intro.rst

 Install
 --------
-1. Install TensorFlow

-We find that for many users pip installation is the fastest way to get going:

-``pip install tensorflow``

-For alternative installations, please see the instructions on the main `TensorFlow webpage <https://www.tensorflow.org/install/>`_.

-2. Install package
+1. Install package

-A straightforward way to install GPflowOpt including all of its dependencies:
+A straightforward way to install GPflowOpt is to clone its repository and run

 ``pip install . --process-dependency-links``

+in the root folder.
+This also installs required dependencies including TensorFlow.
+For alternative TensorFlow installations (e.g., gpu), please see the instructions on the main `TensorFlow webpage <https://www.tensorflow.org/install/>`_.

-3. Development
+2. Development

 GPflowOpt is a pure python library so you could just add it to your python path.
 We use

 ``pip  install -e . --process-dependency-links``

-4. Testing and documentation
+3. Testing and documentation

 The tests require some additional dependencies that need to be installed first with ``pip install -e .[test]``.
 Afterwards the tests can be run with ``python setup.py test``.